 Risk-defined trades maximize return on capital; oftentimes, a double-digit realized gain over the course of a month-long contract.
 The required capital is equal to the maximum loss, while the maximum gain is equal to the option premium income received.
 Since the risk-defined approach has a max loss, the required capital is equivalent to the max loss.
 The maximum loss value only needs to be covered by the available account balance (Figure 3).

-Figure 3 – Trade notification service example of a trade cluster that expired on a Friday - Trade Notification Service
+Figure 3 – Trade notification service example of a trade cluster that expired on a Friday

-The COVID-19 black swan event reinforces why appropriate risk management is essential and have ample liquidity.
-The overall options-based portfolio strategy is to sell options which enable you to collect premium income in a high-probability manner while generating consistent income for steady portfolio appreciation regardless of market conditions.
+The COVID-19 black swan event reinforces why appropriate risk management is essential and has ample liquidity.
+The overall options-based portfolio strategy is to sell options that enable you to collect premium income in a high-probability manner while generating consistent income for steady portfolio appreciation regardless of market conditions.
 This is all done without predicting which way the market will move since options are a bet on where stocks won’t go, not where they will go.
 Options trading isn’t about whether or not the stock will move up or down; it’s about the probability of the stock not moving up or down more than a specified amount.
 This options-based approach provides a margin of safety, mitigates drastic market moves, and contains portfolio volatility.

 Options trading is a long-term game that requires discipline, patience, time, maximizing the number of trade occurrences, and continuing to trade through all market conditions.
 Due to the black swan event, spreading expiration dates, maximizing sector exposure, maximizing ticker diversity, and continuing to sell options through all market conditions is essential.
 Continuing to stick to the fundamentals with defined risk trades via leveraging small amounts of capital to maximize profits is essential.
 Keeping a significant portion of your portfolio in cash is key to the overall strategy.
 An 81% win rate has been demonstrated over the past 19 months across ~475 trades despite the COVID-19 option losses.